 Room for Growth

 Your Lost Creek deed restrictions are not rigid.
-They allow for flexibility and creativity while protecting your investment in Lost Creek as well as your neighbors' investments.
+They allow for flexibility and creativity while protecting your (and your neighbor's) investment in Lost Creek.
 Many homes within Lost Creek have had improvements made -- and Lost Creek still maintains its residential character.
-CCRs are a way of ensuring that future home expansions will also help keep Lost Creek's character.
+CCRs are a way of ensuring that continues.